Welcome to our Florida Keys road trip planner.

-Ah, road trips.
-Those big, beautiful, exciting journeys that make life worth living.
+We love road trips.
+For us, they are those big, beautiful, exciting journeys that make life worth living.

 Driving the Overseas Highway stretch of the Miami Key West Florida Drive is probably the best one of them all.